liang-zhengxin/SG-COVIDdata/README.md

 3. [Vaccination](data/dailyVaxData.json) (28 June 2021 onwards)

+4. [Local Unlinked Cases](data/dailyLocalCases.json) (29 June 2021 onwards) *updated manually*

-4. [Missing Data](missing-data.json) which contains a list of dates that the data is missing from the repository. *updated manually*
+5. [Missing Data](missing-data.json) which contains a list of dates that the data is missing from the repository. *updated manually*

+*Note: Unlink cases may become link as contact tracing continues, however this data only tracks the number of unlink cases reported on that day's press release.*

+# Quick Glance Dashboard

+This data is presented in a simple format on this [website](liang-zhengxin.github.io/SG-COVIDdata).
+It offers an animated progress bar showing Singapore's vaccination progress which tracks the number of fully vaccinated individuals as a percentage of the population.

+A [graph](liang-zhengxin.github.io/SG-COVIDdata/graph) showing the trend of locally transmitted cases is avaliable.

 # Data Source